 The majority of the studies done thus far have used daily dosages of 120 to 160 mg (50:1 concentration, 24% flavonoids).
 Patients generally took 40 milligrams three to four times a day.
 We think this is too high and could easily cause adverse reactions.
 Treatment may be needed for a few weeks before positive results can be fully appreciated.
 Most manufacturers have pills that contain 40 or 60 mg of ginkgo.
 You may wish to start with one 40 mg pill a day to see if there is any improvement in memory or thinking.
 Ginkgo biloba extract is best taken early in the day, and no later than afternoon.

 Ginkgo biloba side effects, danger, risk

 The most common ginkgo biloba side effects are stomach or intestinal complaints, headache, and allergic skin reactions.
 A rare concern is seizure.
-Seizures have been mentioned in the media in very old individuals taking ginkgo biloba extract.
+Seizures have been mentioned in the media in older individuals taking ginkgo biloba extract.
 High doses may aggravate seizures in those with a history of epilepsy.

-An infrequent but potentially serious adverse reaction is internal bleeding when ginkgo biloba is combined with other blood thinners such as aspirin or coumadin (and even ibuprofen).
+An infrequent but potentially serious adverse reaction is internal bleeding when ginkgo biloba is combined with other blood thinners such as aspirin or Coumadin (and even ibuprofen).
 Ginkgo biloba extract has anti-platelet activity and hence may prolong the time it takes to form a blood clot.
 However, a study published in April, 2003 indicates that coenzyme Q10 and ginkgo biloba do not influence the clinical effect of warfarin.
 An additional study did not find ginkgo to alter platelet function or coagulation time.
 Just to be cautious, at this time those who take aspirin or Coumadin should be very careful and discuss with their doctor before they use ginkgo biloba extract or any product that contains it.

 Availability in health food stores and online